brhumphe/spice_tests/README.md

 # Installation
-Refer to the [SpiceyPy installation instructions](https://github.com/AndrewAnnex/SpiceyPy/blob/master/docs/installation.rst) Make sure your Python installation is up to date to avoid SSL errors.
+Refer to the [SpiceyPy installation instructions](https://github.com/AndrewAnnex/SpiceyPy/blob/master/docs/installation.rst) Make sure your Python installation is up to date to avoid SSL errors. **Be sure you are using a 64-bit version of python!**

 # Downloading Data Sets
 Datasets can be obtained from the [PDS NAIF Archives](https://naif.jpl.nasa.gov/naif/data_archived.html).